Biden Title IX regulation targeted by Republicans in Congress

 The department has not yet decided on a separate rule establishing new criteria regarding transgender athletes.

-The post Biden Title IX regulation targeted by Republicans in Congress appeared first on NC Newsline.
+The post Biden Title IX regulation targeted by Republicans in Congress appeared first on SC Daily Gazette.